kristofferkjeldby/Lightcore/README.md

 Please note that Lightcore is *not* a raytracer - initial it started as a game engine, and you will find leftovers from this in e.g., the keyboard controls and the options to prerendering static lightning.
 It defines a world using polygons, which are processed for light, shadow an perspective and then displayed on the screen.

 To get started, I suggest downloading the application.

+**Creating a world**

-You define your world in a WorldBuilder:
+You define your world via a WorldBuilder:

 ```
 namespace Lightcore.Worlds